 - A rather creepy science-fiction version appears in The Mote In Gods Eye, by Larry Niven and Jerry Pournelle.
 A small swarm of Watchmaker Moties (miniature semi-sentient aliens) try to leave the cruiser MacArthur by hiding inside a space suit and using the occupant's head to disguise themselves.

 - Alan Dean Foster's Kingdoms of Light features Khaxan Munderucu, an incredibly powerful giant evil spellcaster.
 He's really twenty-two goblin mages in a giant all combining their magic.

 - In The Roman Mysteries novel The Colossus of Rhodes, a midget pretends to be a giant by riding on the shoulders of his bodyguard, concealed by a long cloak.

-- In Ellen Raskin's Figgs and Phantoms the main character sometimes stood on her midget uncle's shoulders in order to create the "Figg-Newton Giant," the purpose of which was to "inconspicuously" move books her uncle felt deserved more attention from the bottom shelves of his and his partner's store to the top shelves where more people would notice them.
+- In Ellen Raskin's Figgs and Phantoms Mona Lisa Figg sometimes stood on her midget uncle's shoulders to create the "Figg-Newton Giant" so they could "inconspicuously" move books her uncle felt deserved more attention from the bottom shelves of his and his partner's store to the top shelves where more people would notice them.